Father died two years ago

 Will you ever get over your grief?
-Yes and no. The intensity of your loss will subside as the days go on, but the reality is that there will always be stimuli in your life that will remind you of your father and your pain.
-The stimuli could be anything from the news about the British leader, to the anniversary of your father's birthday or of his death, to a person on the street that reminds you of your father.
+Yes and no. For most people, the intensity of loss will subside as the days go on, but the reality is you will likely encounter things in your life that will remind you of your father and bring up your pain.
+This could be anything from the news about the British leader, to the anniversary of your father's birthday or of his death, to a person on the street that reminds you of your father.
 This is OK and it's very normal.
-Be comforted by your memories, and as time goes on your dad will become part of your everyday in a new way, even though you will always miss his physical presence.
+As time goes on, your dad can become part of your every day in a new way, even though you will always miss his physical presence.

-If you need to, at moments when you least expect it and the grief gets overwhelming, call a good friend or a counselor to help you get through it.
-It will never again be as constant as right after your father died, but there may be some moments where you need a little extra help.
-Cherish your memories — with time it helps heal the pain.
+If you need to, at moments when you least expect it and the grief gets overwhelming, calling a good friend, family member, or a trusted professional to help you get through it.
+Hopefully, time will help ease the pain, but you may have moments you need some extra help.

 Originally published May 01, 1994

 Can’t find information on the site about your health concern or issue?